bcherry/adequatelygood/originalposts/pythonjs.md

 One of JavaScript's most convenient features is the object syntax.
 Objects are so easy to work with.
 You've got a lot of ways to make them, although the object literal syntax in particular kicks ass.
 You can access and assign them with either the dot operator or dictionary syntax.
-Missing properties just return `undefined`.
+Missing properties just return `{@class=js}undefined`.
 This is just a really fantastic object model.

 So, today, I sat down to write my first serious Python code in a while, and found myself trying use a dictionary like a JavaScript object.
 This was a total failure, obviously.
 Python simply does not have that.
 Luckily, it's an incredibly malleable language, if you're willing to do the legwork.
 So, in about 30 min, I implemented JavaScript-style objects.

-To make an JavaScript-style object, you use `{@class=python}js.JsObject()`.
+To make a JavaScript-style object, you use `{@class=python}js.JsObject()`.

 	@@@python
 	import js